To listen, with nothing more attached, is a powerful help. How often you do feel really listened to?

 4. Give them control

 N.B.
 If your friend is a danger to other people, you should absolutely make sure the situation is dealt with appropriately no matter what they say.
-The same applies if they’re a danger to themselves, but please reserve this for suicidality or severe self-harm.
+The same applies if they’re a danger to themselves, but please reserve this for suicidality or severe self-harm, and even then be wary.
+People can be more damaged than helped sometimes.

 5. Ask how you can help